My clients are usually managers with a responsibility for communications and engagement within the companies and organisations they work for.

 If you have a project in mind, or just want to see more examples of my work, then please get in touch.

-Andrew Cameron is a business and social documentary photographer with a particular focus on Sustainability Communications, Corporate & Social Responsibility (CSR & ESG) Photography and Social Impact case studies.
+Andrew Cameron is social documentary photographer with a particular focus on Sustainability Communications (CSR & ESG) Photography, Industrial Photography, Social Impact and Humanitarian stories.
 Andrew works with businesses and organisations to create compelling visual stories to support employee communication and stakeholder engagement.
-Often using Black and White combined with a natural social documentary photography style to create authentic images.
+Andrew’s light-touch approach uses a natural documentary photography style to create authentic images.